Image

 Systematic study of selected classics in moral philosophy by such philosophers as Aristotle, Hume, Mill, Kant, and Nietzsche.
 3 undergraduate hours.
 3 or 4 graduate hours.
 Prerequisite: One course in philosophy.

-PHIL 424 - Philosophy of Religion
+PHIL 425 - Philosophy of Mind

 PHIL 426 - Metaphysics